-While we applaud the tireless work of the N.C.
-Department of Health and Human Services during this unprecedented pandemic, as vaccine supplies increase, family physicians can and should play a crucial role in this effort.
+While we know the N.C.
+Department of Health and Human Services has been working tirelessly to protect the health of our state during this unprecedented pandemic, family physicians can play a crucial role assisting the state as vaccine supplies increase.
 Routinely, NCAFP receives heart-breaking calls from our members wanting to immunize their patients.
 One member said the following: "my elderly and high-risk patients are telling me they will not get vaccinated at a pharmacy or in a line up at a hospital, but only if I tell them it's safe and provide the vaccine in my office."